steven-ponessa/flyway-docker-migration-test/README.md

 flyway.baselineOnMigrate=true
 ```

-Note: For creation on Db2 on the IBM Public Cloud, since a database schema already exists, the `baselineOnMigrate` configuration flag needed to be set to true.
+Note: For the migration to the instance of Db2 on the IBM Public Cloud, since a database schema already existed, the `baselineOnMigrate` configuration flag needed to be set to true.

 <a id="3.2"></a>